HackingTV/DefectorBot/README.md

 # DefectorBot
-The bot for the channel
+The bot for the [HackingTV](https://www.twitch.tv/hackingtv) Twitch Channel.